-- National Medical Associations (NMAs) and physician professional associations develop tools for physicians to help assess their patients’ risk from chemical exposures.
+- NMAs develop tools for physicians to help assess their patients’ risk from chemical exposures.

-- Physicians and their professional associations develop locally appropriate continuing medical education on the clinical signs, diagnosis and treatment of diseases that are introduced into communities as a result of chemical pollution and exacerbated by climate change.
+- Physicians and their medical associations develop locally appropriate continuing medical education on the clinical signs, diagnosis, treatment and prevention of diseases that are introduced into communities as a result of chemical pollution and exacerbated by climate change.